-All of the following conditions must be met for the status of not under load:
+In addition, all of the following conditions must be met for the status of not under load:

-- All switches and disconnectors connected to the line segment are open. - All sources and consuming devices connected to the line segment are switched off. - No transformer may be connected to the line segment. - It must not be a line that is only connected to this disconnector (open line).
+- All sources and consuming devices connected to the line segment are switched off. - No transformer may be connected to the line segment. - It must not be a line that is only connected to this disconnector (open line).